Must Visit Places in Thailand

 Similan Islands, Phang Nga

-Settled at a distance of just 84 kilometers from the town of Phuket, Similan islands have gained popularity across the globe - mainly for being one of the best dive areas in the world.
+Settled at a distance of just 84 kilometers from the town of Phuket, Similan islands have gained popularity across the globe - mainly for being one of the best dive areas in the world, making it among top places to visit in Thailand.
 The underwater beauty of the coral reef and crystal clear visibility attract tourists from all over the world and make this a must-visit amongst various other Thailand island hopping destinations.
 These are a total of 9 established islands that offer a lot of scope for explorations for tourists.

 Things to Do: Scuba diving, snorkelling, sailing, swimming.